FindMySchool LogoFindMySchool

 Another strand of the culture is personal development programming that explicitly addresses peer pressure, conformity, and aspirations, including work with the charity Humanutopia.
 For many families, that will feel like a practical response to the real pressures of adolescence rather than an abstract set of assemblies.

 Headline performance needs to be read in the context of improvement work that is still underway.
-Based on FindMySchool’s GCSE outcomes ranking (using official data), Yewlands Academy is ranked 3,198th in England and 35th in Sheffield for GCSE outcomes.
+Based on FindMySchool's GCSE academic outcomes ranking (using official data), Yewlands Academy is ranked 3,138th in England and 30th in Sheffield on the local secondary ranking.
 This places it below England average, within the bottom 40% of ranked schools in England for this measure.

 Progress matters as much as raw outcomes in a comprehensive intake, and the most recent available Progress 8 figure is -0.35, which indicates that, on average, students make less progress than similar pupils nationally from their starting points.
-Average Attainment 8 is 41.4.
-(All performance comparisons and rankings referenced here are drawn from the provided dataset, as required.)
+Average Attainment 8 is 37.3.

 The most useful way for parents to interpret this picture is to focus on trajectory and consistency.
 The academy is not presenting itself as “already there”; it is presenting itself as building a stronger curriculum model and seeking more reliable classroom practice.
 External review language supports that direction, pointing to an ambitious curriculum and improving outcomes over time, while also highlighting that gaps and misconceptions are not yet identified and addressed consistently in all subjects.